dogbiscuituk2/TagScanner7/README.md

 - ***Comments***, /* using C notation, */ are treated as // whitespace.
 - **All *functions*** are implemented as extensions, and may be invoked using either member or static syntax, with or without the dot "operator" (which is therefore optional, and treated as whitespace whenever present).
-- **A *function*'s parentheses** are optional if the number of _terms_ to be enclosed is 0 or 1; otherwise, a semicolon-separated list in parentheses is needed.
+- **A *function*'s parentheses** are optional if the number of _terms_ to be enclosed is 0 or 1; otherwise, a comma- or semicolon-separated list in parentheses is needed.
 Note that the definition of a single _term_ allows for the daisy-chaining of any number of follow-on _functions_, and that any initial _cast(s)_ or _unary-ops_ apply to the result of the entire chain.

 So for example, the following filter conditions are all equivalent: